Naturally Daily

 This symptom is also known as Raynaud’s phenomenon.

-• Dryness of mouth and eyes are also known as Sjogren’s syndrome
+- Dryness of mouth and eyes is also known as Sjogren’s syndrome

 Read More: 16 Amazing Home Remedies for Chickenpox Scars